danionescu0/home-automation/python-server/readme.md

 * Q: What is the best way of communicating between devices?

   A: There is no best way.
-I've started with simple 433 MHZ receivers & transmitters , migrated to bluetooth and then added HC-12 serial module and IOT devices.
+I've started with simple 433 MHZ receivers/transmitters , migrated to bluetooth, then to HC-12 serial module and finally IOT devices like ZWave Wemo and others.

-  All devices have strong and week points, it's up to you to decide what suits best.
-  In the communication part of the project i've tried to abstract things away, so anyonce can write a communication adapter for an IOT device or a custom one.
+   Bluetooth has the limitation of 7 devices connected simoultaneous, 433Mhz receivers
+    are easily clonned, IOT devices can be expensive.

+  I've tried to abstract the communication part so any device and now be integrated.

 * Q: Why using redis of all the databases out there?